elefevre/lost-in-transation/README.md

 -----------
 The objective is to explore various programming styles.

-Contributors are invited to re-implement [an existing program](java_plain_old) in various other languages, or using other styles, as they see fit.
+Contributors are invited to re-implement [an existing program](java_plain_old) in any language or style they wish.

 The task
 --------